swiftlang/swift-evolution/proposals/0024-either.md

 type in the Standard Library, of duplicating existing functionality with respect to `throws` remain, but as noted before `throws` is not as flexible or declarative enough for all possible cases.
-If necessary, a note can be left in the documentation warning away users of the `Either` type that really need `throws`.
+If necessary, a note can be left in the documentation warning away users of the type that really need `throws`.

 ## Alternatives considered

-The bias in this definition of Either may be a sticking point, but the presence of an unbiased Either would lead to confusion as to what both lobes of the type were for.
+The bias in this definition above may be a sticking point, but the presence of an unbiased sum type would lead to confusion as to what both lobes of the type were for.
 [As noted in the mailing list](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151207/001423.html), such a type would be equivalent to `(A?, B?)` with convenience methods to extract values and induct on the "cases" of each side of the tuple.
+As for the matter of left or right bias, we chose left bias partially because that is the direction recent programming languages have taken, and partially because we wish to emphasize the successful case over the failure case.
+What better way than to put it first?

 In addition, the name `Either` does not lend much to the imagination, and the use of `Left` and `Right` have the potential to cause confusion to novices expecting a `Result<T>` precisely because that particular incarnation of this type is used mostly for error handling.
 If that case were discouraged, and this type treated like data first, the use of `Left` and `Right` and `Either` becomes less nebulous.
 Mostly, the name does not matter so much as the structure, so possibilities for a renaming including cases are:

+- Result: Value, Error / Success, Error
 - Choice: Left, Right / This, That
 - Sum: Left, Right
 - Alternative: First, Second